Culver Studios

 Culver Studios in Culver City, California, is a sprawling venue home to some of the most notable haunted buildings in Los Angeles.
 Some of its facilities, like the red-bricked Culver Hotel, attract ghostly enthusiasts from all over, hoping to glimpse a departed star or hear of the building’s eclectic history.

 With connections to the Lollipop Guild, John Wayne, and a Presidential campaign, it’s sure to pique curiosity.
 Does it have your interest?
-Then, check out an LA Ghost Tour to hear more terrifying tales of LA.
+Check out an LA Ghost Tour to hear more terrifying tales of LA.

-Locations like Culver Studios have been at the heart of Hollywood’s greatest creations for generations.
-The West Washington Boulevard studio came about in 1918 when Thomas Ince, a silent film-era giant, purchased land from Harry Culver, the Nebraska native responsible for Culver City, and established Thomas H. Ince Studios.
+Culver Studios has been at the heart of Hollywood’s greatest creations for generations.
+The West Washington Boulevard studio came to life in 1918 when Thomas Ince, a silent film-era giant, purchased land from Harry Culver, the Nebraska native responsible for Culver City, and established Thomas H. Ince Studios.

 The Colonial Revival mansion was the first stage of construction, a pillared white facade housing the future offices of notable figures in the industry.
-Modeled after George Washington’s Mount Vernon home, the Mansion was the focal point of Ince Studios, even when additional facilities like the bungalows added sometime during the ‘20s or ‘30s and the Cecil B. DeMille Theater built in 1927 by the studios’ second owner started popping up.
+Modeled after George Washington’s Mount Vernon home, the Mansion was the focal point of Ince Studios, even when additional facilities like the bungalows, added sometime during the ‘20s or ‘30s, and the Cecil B. DeMille Theater, built in 1927, began to take shape under the studio’s second owner.

-Over the next four decades, the former Ince Studio continued to change hands as mergers promised better futures.
-In 1927, DeMille was out of the picture, and Pathé merged with RKO Radio Pictures to establish the RKO-Pathé Studios.
-Notable names started to see their careers blossoming, and productions like King Kong had a home for many scenes.
+Over the next four decades, the studio changed hands several times, with mergers promising brighter futures.
+In 1927, DeMille was out, and Pathé merged with RKO Radio Pictures to form the RKO-Pathé Studios.
+This new iteration of the studio saw major productions like King Kong filmed on its grounds, contributing to Hollywood history.

-During the ‘30s and ‘40s, Selznick International Pictures rented the lot to other productions and rarely used it for its own filming.
-In the ‘50s, it sold Lucille Ball and Desi Arnaz, and with Desilu Productions at the helm, the studio’s focus shifted from movies to television.
-By 1970, Desilu Studios had been purchased and resold before adopting Culver City’s name, officially establishing Culver Studios.
+By the ‘30s and ‘40s, Selznick International Pictures had rented the lot to other productions, rarely using it for its own films.
+In the ‘50s, the studio shifted focus from movies to television when Lucille Ball and Desi Arnaz’s Desilu Productions took the reins.
+By 1970, Desilu Studios was sold and resold before officially adopting the name Culver Studios, cementing its place as an iconic part of Hollywood’s history.

 The Death Thomas Ince